17 Playwright Best Practices That Actually Matter (With Code)

 What are Playwright best practices?

-What is the best locator strategy in Playwright?
+What is the most important Playwright best practice?

-How do I run Playwright tests in CI?
+How do I stop Playwright tests from being flaky?

 How often should I update Playwright?